SE-Stuttgart/moodle-block_booksearch/README.md

 - search_string: the search string which is used to search in moodle books and pdfs.
 - context_length: the number of word before and after each found string.

-You should get a response with your search results in the JSON format.

 ## Installing via Uploaded ZIP File ##